 Vacuum – An easy and accessible way to naturally kill and remove bed bugs is with your vacuum cleaner.
 This will not eliminate your bed bug problem but helps to greatly reduce their numbers.
-Vacuum cracks and crevices including tufts, seams, zippers, and the trim of beds and upholstered furniture where bed bugs can hide.
+Vacuum cracks and crevices include tufts, seams, zippers, and the trim of beds and upholstered furniture where bed bugs can hide.
 Be sure to throw away the vacuum bag outdoors to avoid spreading bed bugs to other areas of the house.

 Steam – Bed bugs and their eggs die at 122°F (50°C).
 The high temperature of steam 212°F (100°C) immediately kills bed bugs.
-Apply steam slowly to the folds and tufts of mattresses, along sofa seams, bed frames, and corners or edges where bed bugs may be hiding.
+Apply steam slowly to the folds and tufts of mattresses, along with sofa seams, bed frames, and corners or edges where bed bugs may be hiding.
 Be careful though, steam may damage some finishes and keep steam away from electricity.
 Steaming every few days is a natural way to kill bed bugs, but may not provide 100% relief.

 Protect Your Bed – It is not necessary or advisable to throw out your mattress at the first sign of bed bugs; the bed bugs will infest your new bed.
-Instead, invest in a bed bug proof mattress and box spring encasement.
+Instead, invest in a bedbug-proof mattress and box spring encasement.
 These completely encase your mattress and the zipper is so small that even the smallest of nymphs can not escape.
 Bed bugs can neither come out of your bed to bite you, nor get into your mattress and box spring.
 Installing these natural bed bug barriers greatly helps in your fight against bed bugs.

 Dryer Sheets – It is circulated online that rubbing dryer sheets on your bed and furniture will repel bed bugs.
 There is simply no data to support this.
 Bed bugs are drawn out from their hiding spots from the heat of our resting bodies and the CO2 we exhale.
-They will not choose to starve in order to avoid the scent of a dryer sheet.
+They will not choose to starve to avoid the scent of a dryer sheet.

 Essential Oils – There are many essential oil recipes online claiming to repel bed bugs.
 If you have an infestation, you need to do much more than attempt to repel them; you need to kill them.
 Entomologists at Rutgers University have conducted experiments with various oils.
 In a pristine laboratory setting where the oils were directly applied to bed bugs, many of the essential oils had very low mortality rates in bedbugs.
 The oils with the greatest promise are silicone oil and paraffin oil.
 Researchers theorize that silicone oil and paraffin oil suffocated the bedbugs, but much more research is needed before this can be an effective home remedy for bedbugs.

 Alcohol – Spraying alcohol on your mattress and furniture is not a natural remedy for bed bugs.
 Studies show that directly spraying a bed bug with rubbing alcohol will kill it only 50% of the time.
-Keep in mind the cryptic lifestyle of the bedbugs; they are congregating out of site and out of reach when you are awake.
+Keep in mind the cryptic lifestyle of the bedbugs; they are congregating out of sight and out of reach when you are awake.
 They only become active at night.
 You can not get rid of bed bugs by only killing the ones you easily see walking across your bed.
-In addition, rubbing alcohol is a flammable material and could cause a fire hazard.
+Besides, rubbing alcohol is a flammable material and could cause a fire hazard.

 Natural Pesticides for Getting Rid of Bed Bugs

 Silica Dust or Diatomaceous Earth – Diatomaceous Earth, or DE, is not a repellent but it is not a traditional pesticide.
-It is finely ground up remains of fossils of small aquatic animals called diatoms.
+It is finely ground-up remains of fossils of small aquatic animals called diatoms.
 The skeletons of diatoms are made up of silica which has sharp edges.
 When bed bugs and other insects come into contact with the diatomaceous earth the sharp edges cause abrasions and cut the bed bug’s exoskeleton.
 Eventually, the bed bug dehydrates and dies.
-This natural dust can be spread around the perimeter of the room, in cracks and crevices, and the mattress and box spring.
+This natural dust can be spread around the perimeter of the room, in cracks and crevices, and on the mattress and box spring.
 It kills bedbugs slowly, but it remains effective so long as it is left undisturbed.

 Natural/Botanical Pesticides – Pesticide products must be registered with the EPA unless they are natural and generally regarded as safe.
 Natural or botanical pesticides receive a 25B registration from the EPA.
 There are many 25B products available marketed as natural bed bug treatments.
 They contain mixtures of plant oils and often have strong odors when applied.
-Because they are not tested by the EPA, the manufacturers are not required to show data that they actually work!
-Before buying any of these products you should look for independent laboratory testing to determine the efficacy.
+Because they are not tested by the EPA, the manufacturers are not required to show data that they work!
+Before buying any of these products you should look for independent laboratory testing to determine their efficacy.
 If you choose this route, please remember that even all-natural and organic products can cause skin irritations.

-Aprehend – Aprehend is a natural biopesticide that has proven highly effective against bed bugs.
+Aprehend™ – Aprehend™ is a natural biopesticide that has proven highly effective against bed bugs.
 It is comprised of Beauveria bassiana fungal spores.
 Beauveria bassiana is a natural fungus that is harmless to humans but causes disease in insects.
 Researchers at Penn State University developed a delivery method for applying these spores to surfaces to treat bed bugs.
 The formulation is applied with a proprietary sprayer and the spores remain dormant on the surface until a bed bug walks through them.
 The fungal spores attach to the bed bug’s skin and germinate after about 20 hours.
-After the spores germinate, the fungus gains access to the bed bug’s blood stream and within 3-7 days the bed bug dies from a fungal infection.
-Research on Aprehend also suggests that a bed bugs transfer the disease causing spores to bed bugs that have not come into contact with Aprehend.
+After the spores germinate, the fungus gains access to the bed bug’s bloodstream and within 3-7 days the bed bug dies from a fungal infection.
+Research on Aprehend™ also suggests that bed bugs transfer the disease-causing spores to other bed bugs that have not yet come into contact with Aprehend™.
 Bed bugs live together in tightly packed harborages which facilitates the spread of the fungal spore.
-A significant advantage of Aprehend is the long lasting residual effect.
-An Apprehend barrier remains active for up to 3 months if it is left undisturbed.
-An Aprehend bed bug treatment is natural bed bug remedy that should be considered.
+A significant advantage of Aprehend™ is the long-lasting residual effect.
+An Apprehend™ barrier remains active for up to 3 months if it is left undisturbed.
+An Aprehend™ bed bug treatment is a natural bed bug remedy that should be considered.

 Natural Bed Bug Control with No Pesticide